Throughout times of extreme weather, we want to make sure that residents and visitors know what to do to stay safe.

-You can plan ahead by staying informed – and there’s some really easy ways to do that
+You can plan ahead by staying informed – and there are some really easy ways to do that:

 - Visit our closures and disruptions page to find out about school or facility closures and disruptions to our services such as repair services, bin collections etc

-- The most efficient way for schools to inform parents of any closure is though their Groupcall text message and email service.
-Please make sure that your school has up to date contact details from you.
-Headteachers will make the decision as early as possible on the night before or day of the closure and will contact you once this is confirmed.
-Messages from Groupcall will be automatically sent to your mobile phone and/or email account
+- The most efficient way for schools to inform parents of any closure is through their Groupcall text message and email service.
+Please make sure that your school has up-to-date contact details from you.
+Headteachers will make the decision as early as possible on the night before or the day of the closure and will contact you once this is confirmed.
+Messages from Groupcall will be automatically sent to your mobile phone and/or email account.

 - Tune in to your local radio stations: Kingdom FM (95.2 & 96.1), Forth One (97.3) and Tay FM (96.4 &102.8) will have all the latest updates

 If you need emergency help, speak to an advisor by calling us on 03451 550011 from Mon-Fri, 8 am-6 pm, or 03451 550099 between 6 pm-8 am on weekdays, weekends & public holidays.